We may earn commission from affiliate links →

-When it comes to seeing as much of Croatia as possible, there’s some great news coming your way – it’s easy!
-Croatia has easy road links, as well as other transportation options available, so you can see even more of the country and experience its culture.
+When it comes to seeing as much of Croatia as possible, there’s some excellent news coming your way – it’s easy!
+Croatia has easy road links and other transportation options available, so you can see even more of the country and experience its culture.

-One of the most common questions we are asked is how to get from place to place.
-This includes how to get from Pula to Zadar, and back again, from Zadar to Pula.
+One of the most common questions is how to get from place to place.
+This includes getting from Pula to Zadar and back from Zadar to Pula.

 Pula is located on Croatia’s glittering Istrian Peninsula and is home to the fabulous Arena (and many wonderful hotels).
-If you would like to head from Pula to Zadar, read on and we’ll tell you the best way to get from Zadar to Pula or vice versa.
+If you want to head from Pula to Zadar, read on, and we’ll tell you the best way to get from Zadar to Pula or vice versa.

 Zadar To Pula Map